dynamicslab/pysensors/README.rst

 Citing PySensors
 ----------------
 We have published a short paper in the Journal of Open Source Software (JOSS).
-You can find the paper [here](https://joss.theoj.org/papers/10.21105/joss.02828).
+You can find the paper `here  <https://joss.theoj.org/papers/10.21105/joss.02828>`__.

 If you use PySensors in your work, please consider citing it using: